ChrisWphoto/infinity-mirror/README.md

 ### Version
 0.0.1
-This is the very first version of this app and it's only been optimized for the Iphone 6 but if you feel comfortable laoding the project into Xcode it shouldn't be too hard to change things.
+This is the very first version of this app and it's only been optimized for the Iphone 6 but if you feel comfortable loading the project into Xcode it shouldn't be too hard to change things.

 ### Arduino